jmfieldman/Velocity/README.md

 ### `generate-inject`

 Identifies the injectable api/implementation classes, and generates an Inject-compatible top-level injection function.
 This function is executed immediately at app launch to register your injection map.

+### `generate-resources`

+Generates resource code extensions for each resource module in your project.
+This command scans resource modules (modules with the "Resources" suffix) and creates Swift extensions that provide type-safe access to:
+- Bundle access for each resource module
+- UIImage extensions for .xcassets image sets
+- UIColor extensions for .xcassets color sets
+- String extensions for .strings files

+This helps avoid boilerplate code when accessing resources programmatically and provides compile-time safety for resource references.

 ### `sanitize-xcodegen-project`